 2. The existing James White Fort complex is set at an angle to E. Hill Avenue on a parcel defined by Urban Renewal-era development.
 The buildings are set approximately 45' from the front property line and sidewalk at their closest point, with a large surface parking lot occupying half of the lot.
 A grassed lawn divides the museum complex and the sidewalk along E. Hill Avenue.

 4. While the pavilion will be relatively visually transparent, due to the open-air nature of a pavilion, it is significantly larger in size than the other buildings on the complex.
 The application does not include a height comparison between the pavilion and the primary cabin.
-The pavilion should be secondary in massing and design to the primary cabin (which is the showpiece/intent of the museum and property).
+The rendering provided is not to scale.
+Especially if it cannot be recessed further on the property, the pavilion should be secondary in height and massing to the primary cabin.

 5. The buildings at James White Fort are characterized by log construction, stone foundation and chimneys, cedar shake roofs, and double-hung wood windows.
-The property also features a tall wood stockade fence, designed from written descriptions of James White's original property.
-The major exterior materials (cedar shake roofs, wood board-and-batten siding) proposed for the outbuildings are generally aligned with the Fort's predominant materials, though the applicant should provide detailed dimensions and a design pattern for cedar shakes, to confirm they reflect the roofing pattern of the primary cabin, and the board-and-batten siding.
-The pavilion is proposed to be rough cut pine structure, with an open truss detail characteristic of contemporary designs and not seen in historic construction.
+The design of exterior elements ("shake shingle roofs," board-and-batten siding) proposed for the outbuildings are generally aligned with the Fort's predominant materials, though the applicant should provide material specifics, including detailed dimensions and a design pattern for the shakes, to confirm they reflect the roofing pattern of the primary cabin, and material specifics for the board-and-batten siding.